 Task forces and work groups shall make their notes available through the originating committee; posting of agendas in advance is encouraged.
-Operational committees shall maintain meeting records but are not required to post agendas or minutes.
+Operational committees shall maintain meeting records and submit any documentation to the originating committee for accreditation purposes.

 General Operational Rules for all Open Committees